LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid such circular reasoning, it is therefore necessary to posit a transcendent source of being--what may be called God.
 By this definition, God is above reason, ontological categories, and causality.
 He is accordingly uncreated, unknowable, and wholly unrestrained in ability.

 Much as God's truth is seen by the intellect, so is His love received by a pure heart.
-Like a feedback loop, agape purifies the heart further, bringing one closer to His presence.
+Like a feedback loop, agape further purifies the heart, bringing one closer to His presence.
 The only way to step into this river is to first turn towards God in humility.